 Robert’s clients and engagements span the spectrum of large multinationals, including UCB, Loxo Oncology (an Eli Lilly company), Pfizer, Novo Nordisk, Google and Abiomed, through emerging and startup companies, such as AnaptysBio, Avalyn Pharma, Melinta Therapeutics, Passage Bio, and Sutro Biopharma.

-Robert is dedicated to pro bono service.
-He has negotiated IP licenses and research grants on behalf of an international research foundation, and he has represented children seeking appropriate special education services.
+Dedicated to pro bono service, Robert has negotiated IP licenses and research grants on behalf of an international research foundation and represented children seeking special education services.

 Regularly recognized for his accomplishments, Robert has been repeatedly recognized for his patent litigation practice by The Legal 500 and Super Lawyers.
 He was also previously named one of the nation’s top five life sciences lawyers under 40 by Law360.

 Robert is a member of the Alumni Advisory Board for the College of Engineering for the University of Michigan, where he provides guidance and input on strategic initiatives for the College.